elegant-scipy/elegant-scipy/markdown/ch2.markdown

 - Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are representing a 2D matrix.
 - Arrays allow the expression of many numerical operations at once.
 In the first line of the function, we take $\log(x + 1)$ for every value in the array.
 - Arrays can be operated on along *axes*.
 In the second line, we sort the data along each column just by specifying an `axis` parameter to `np.sort`.
 We then take the mean along each row by specifying a *different* `axis`.
 - Arrays underpin the scientific Python ecosystem.
-The `scipy.stats.rankdata` function operates not on Python lists, but on NumPy arrays.
+The `scipy.stats.mstats.rankdata` function operates not on Python lists, but on NumPy arrays.
 This is true of many scientific libraries in Python.
 - Arrays support many kinds of data manipulation through *fancy indexing*: `logXn = log_quantiles[ranks]`.
 This is possibly the trickiest part of NumPy, but also the most useful.
 We will explore it further in the text that follows.